contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 **Show in the sitemap:** If desired, Contao creates an XML sitemap for each website that you can submit to Google[ (XML sitemap](#xml-sitemap)).
 By default, this includes all public pages and not those hidden in the menu.
 You can change this behavior per page if needed:

 - **Default:** Use the default settings.
-- **Always display:** The page is always displayed in the XML Sitemap, even if it is hidden in the menu, for example, and would not normally be displayed.
+- **Always display:** The page is always displayed in the XML Sitemap, even if, for example, it is hidden in the menu and would not normally be displayed.
-- **Never display:** The page is excluded from the XML sitemap.
+- **Never display:** The page is excluded from the XML Sitemap.

 **Hide in menu:** If you select this option, the page will not be displayed in the menu of your website, but you can still access the page - if it has been published - via a direct link or in a frontend module.

 Contao indexes the finished pages of your website and creates a search index that you can search with the frontend module "search engine".
-With this setting, you can exclude certain pages from the indexing.
+With this setting, you can exclude certain pages from the indexing process.
 In the backend settings, you can also disable the search function completely.

 **Do not search:** Here you can exclude a page from the search.